 A report by Bloomberg suggests that China has used tiny microchips to infiltrate US companies such as Apple and Amazon.
 According to the report, it all started with Amazon doing their due diligence for a highly secure cloud that Amazon Web Services (AWS) was building for the CIA.

 After a third party ran some tests, they found a tiny microchip in the AWS server units that was not on the original motherboard's design.
-The microchip was developed by San Jose tech company Super Micro Computer Inc, which is the world's biggest supplier of server motherboards and is active in CIA drone operations and in the networks of US Navy warships.
+The microchip was inserted by sub-manufacturers of San Jose tech company Super Micro Computer Inc, which is the world's biggest supplier of server motherboards and is active in CIA drone operations and in the networks of US Navy warships.

 The report suggests it was Chinese military spies that infiltrated the Super Micro Computers manufacturing centers in China, with over 30 American corporations believed to have been infected.